 - Globally important migratory seabird and marine mammal populations, and sensitive coastal habitats

-The fate of Bristol Bay was uncertain since pressure to develop the region for offshore oil and gas drilling began in the early 1980s.
-Over the years, leases have been sold and bought back, and presidential and congressional protections have come and gone.
-Through the region’s long history of leasing, buybacks and protections won and lost, Bristol Bay has been spared from offshore development, but just barely.
+The fate of Bristol Bay was uncertain since pressure to develop the region for offshore oil and gas drilling began in the 1970s.
+Over the years, as leases were sold and bought back, and presidential and congressional protections were won, lost and reinstated, Bristol Bay has been spared from offshore drilling.

-AMCC has successfully worked hand-in-hand with local communities, tribes, members of the seafood industry and conservation groups to bring the economic, ecological, and cultural value of Bristol Bay to national awareness.
+AMCC successfully worked hand-in-hand with local communities, tribes, members of the seafood industry and conservation groups to bring the economic, ecological, and cultural value of Bristol Bay to national awareness.
 Bristol Bay is a national treasure.
-Its world-class fisheries’ and coastal communities’ connections to marine resources are too valuable to risk for potential short-term benefits of offshore drilling.
+Its world-class fisheries’ and the connections between coastal communities’ and the region’s rich marine resources are too valuable to risk for potential short-term benefits of offshore drilling.